sick-appspace-samples/DatabaseAPI_SQLite/readme.md

 See the "Result" section for any output of the database.
 The UI itself is created using the UI builder.
 It can be found by clicking the "database.msdd".
 In the drop-down menu at the upper right "Database" can be selected.
+More information can be found in the tutorials.

 ### Topics
 Programming-Pattern, System, Sample, SICK-AppSpace